ushiecodes/basictoolkit/readme.txt

 .gitignore - will ignore any file you dont want to push on git

+example:
+file - secret.js (needs to be in gitignore) gitignore - mention the file name push the commit and it wont show the ignored file

-example: mention the name of the file or use "foldername"/ to indicate that this is a folder and needs to be ignored
+mention the name of the file or use "foldername"/ to indicate that this is a folder and needs to be ignored basically if you are committing multiple files except a few in that selection, adding the name or subfolder in gitignore will not push it to the repository